Background pattern

 Anxiety symptoms:2 to 10 mg, 2 to 4 times a day, depending on the severity of the symptoms.

-Co-adjunct in anticonvulsant therapy:2 to 10 mg, 2 or 4 times a day.
+Adjunctive therapy in anticonvulsant therapy:2 to 10 mg, 2 or 4 times a day.

-Posology in special populations:
+Dosage in special populations

-Guidelines for correct administration:
+Guidelines for correct administration

 Each individual dose should not exceed the indicated limits, and the total daily dose should not either, unless your doctor prescribes a higher dose.